-As a two-time nationally recognized physician wellbeing program developer, I have worked with both administrators and physicians to establish the systemic changes needed to create a culture of wellbeing and one that prevents burnout.
+As a two-time nationally recognized physician wellbeing program developer, Mary has worked with both administrators and physicians to establish the systemic changes needed to create a culture of wellbeing that prevents and treats burnout.

-The nation’s growing burnout and suicide rate among physicians and providers is being called a top health crisis.
-Because of how they have been trained, physicians and other providers do not readily reach out for help.
+The nation’s growing burnout and suicide rate among physicians and advanced practice providers is being called a public health crisis.
+Because of how they have been trained, clinicians do not readily reach out for help.

-A strong physician wellbeing program promotes quality, safety, retention and satisfaction.
-It is vital that a health system’s administration, physician leaders and providers work together to fix the burnout epidemic.
+A strong physician wellbeing program promotes quality, safety, retention, and satisfaction.
+It is vital that a health system’s administration, physician leaders, and clinicians work together to fix the burnout epidemic.
 Through honest and caring collaboration, we create a clear two-fold strategy.
-We build a culture of well-being plan while developing the resources physicians need.
+We build a culture of wellbeing plan while developing the resources clinicians need.

 This video was created by the Catholic Healthcare Association for the Achievement Citation Award for the LIGHT program, which I helped to create and lead.

-I consult with administrators to build strategies for how to help distressed physicians.
-Physician stress levels and behaviors can disrupt teams and impact relationships with colleagues and patients.
+We consult with administrators to build strategies for how to help distressed physicians and advanced practice providers.
+Clinician stress levels and behaviors can disrupt teams and impact relationships with colleagues and patients.
 These behaviors are often caused by burnout, personal issues, stress, depression, addiction, or anxiety.
 These issues can lead to medical errors, decreased patient satisfaction, loss of revenue and potentially loss of life if these causes go untreated.

-Based on my extensive experience, I offer recommendations and options for the right level of care and identify ways to encourage the provider to seek assistance.
+Based on our extensive experience, we offer recommendations and options for the right level of care and identify ways to encourage the clinician to seek assistance.
 The goal is two-fold.
 First, physicians and providers get the help they need.
 Second, leaders review the work factors that may have contributed to the issues and then make the changes to improve the environment.
-When a full analysis of the situation happens, each difficulty leads to a better way of practicing medicine for the physician and for the health system.
+When a full analysis of the situation happens, each difficulty leads to a better way of practicing medicine for the clinician and for the health system.

 Restoring health, confidence, and hope after a crisis is important.

-In my 25 years of experience with critical incident response, I have worked with people who have experienced: worksite accidents, bank robberies, suicides, helicopter accident with multiple fatalities, interrogations/investigations, school crisis, tornadoes, workplace violence, unexpected deaths of patients, medical errors, lawsuits, bullying/mobbing, police and firefighter incidents, downsizing, grief and shock of coworker illness/death and other events that perpetuate a feeling of loss of control.
+In Mary’s 25 years of experience with critical incident response, she has worked with people who have experienced the following: worksite accidents, bank robberies, suicides, helicopter accident with multiple fatalities, interrogations/investigations, school crisis, tornadoes, workplace violence, unexpected deaths of patients, medical errors, lawsuits, bullying/mobbing, police and firefighter incidents, downsizing, grief and shock of coworker illness/death and other events that perpetuate a feeling of loss of control.